BlAcKyCoDe50/Indigo-Website-Automation/README.md

 # Indigo-Website-Automation
-A Selenium-based project to test functionalities of the Indigo Airlines website.
+A Selenium-based project to test and validate functionalities of the Indigo Airlines website, including login, ticket booking, and navigation workflows.
+## Features

+- Automated testing of the login process.
+- Validation of ticket booking workflows.
+- Navigation testing of core website sections.

+## Technologies Used
+- Python
+- Selenium
+- Chrome WebDriver

+### Demo Video
+This screen recording shows the automation script performing:
+- Login to the Indigo Airlines portal.
+- Navigation through website sections.
+- select the number of persons.
+- Booking a test ticket (mock data).